Inventors for Health (I4H)

 Inventors can in principle be persons of all career levels and the individual must hold a university degree.
 Of particular relevance are clinically active persons.
 The program is open to non-clinical personnel as well, including primarily technical or administrative personnel, provided that their ideas are aimed at inventions in the field of life sciences and medicine.

-Generally, the Inventors for Health Program focuses on the early stages of the innovation process and promotes in particular:
+Generally, the I4H Program focuses on the early stages of the innovation process and promotes in particular:

 - the validation of the medical need

 - the identification and elaboration of the idea

 The overarching objective of the program is to improve and accelerate the transfer of life science research into concrete products and services of medical benefit.
 Unlike traditional incubation programs aiming purely at later commercialisation, the I4H program focuses on developing breakthrough medical innovations by developing the people behind the ideas through skill-building, mindset change, and exposure to a network of innovators and medical change-makers - helping our participants to become life-long innovators to the benefit of patients worldwide.